 Question mark ( ? ) in a wildcard

 A question mark matches a single character once.
-For example, "c?mp" matches "camp" and "comp".
+For example, "c?mp" matches "camp" and "comp."
 The question mark can also be used more than once.
-For example, "c??p" would match both of the above examples as well as "coop".
-In MS-DOS and the Windows command line the question mark also can match any trailing question marks zero or one times.
-For example, "co??" would match all of the above matches, but because they are trailing question marks would also match "cop" even though its not four characters.
+For example, "c??p" would match the above examples.
+In MS-DOS and the Windows command line, the question mark can also match any trailing question mark zero or one time.
+For example, "co??" would match all of the above matches, but because they are trailing question marks, it would also match "cop" even though it's not four characters.

-Tip: With regular expressions a period ( . ) is a wildcard for a single character.
+With regular expressions, a period ( . ) is a wildcard for a single character.

 Open and close brackets ( [ ] ) in a wildcard

-Tip: Adding an exclamation in places that support the brackets as a wildcard will tell the program to NOT match.
+Adding an exclamation mark in places that support the brackets as a wildcard tells the program NOT to match.

 MS-DOS and Windows command line wildcard examples

-List files in MS-DOS using the dir command that contain c, mp, and any other character in-between.
+List files in MS-DOS using the dir command containing c, mp, and any other character between.
 For example, comp, camp, c2mp, and c-mp would all be matched.

-List any file that is four characters long, begins with he, and has any extension.
+List any file four characters long that begins with he, and has any extension.
 For example, help.txt, help.mp3, and heck.jpg would all be matched.

 rename *.txt *.jpg